python/devguide/triage/labels.rst

 These labels are used to specify the type of issue:

-* :gh-label:`type-bug`: for unexpected behaviors, bugs, or errors (not hard crashes).
+* :gh-label:`type-bug`: for unexpected behaviors, bugs, or exceptions (not hard crashes).
 * :gh-label:`type-crash`: for hard crashes of the interpreter, possibly with a core dump.
 * :gh-label:`type-feature`: for feature requests or enhancements.
+  The `Ideas Discourse category`_ can be used to discuss enhancements before filing an issue.
 * :gh-label:`type-security`: for security issues.
+  See also `Reporting security issues in Python`_.

-Since most PRs have an associated issue, it is not necessary to apply these labels to PRs
+Since most PRs have an associated issue, it is not necessary to apply these labels to PRs.

 Component labels